Clinical Trials at NCI Showing Promising Results for Mesothelioma Treatment

 Hassan recently completed one clinical trial involving SS1P, and is close to starting another, now looking for suitable candidates to further the research.
 The trial has produced considerable interest among recently diagnosed mesothelioma patients from across the country.

-SS1P has not yet been approved by Food and Drug Administration because it remains in the testing phase.
+SS1P has not yet been approved by the U.S. Food and Drug Administration because it remains in the testing phase.

 “We’ve treated more than 100 patients with the drug.
 If it binds to the tumor, it will kill it,” he said.
 “We’re excited about some of the things we’ve seen.”